-Websites: the Company created a new websites during 2011.
+Websites: the Company created a new website during 2011, which was updated further during 2012.
 All customer-facing materials are updated and new material has been created to support the expanding nature of the Company's product lines, drive brand recognition, and support marketing campaigns directed at promoting thought leadership and industry enablement.
-The Company reaches target audiences through its Intermap.com web-site, microsites in support of targeted campaigns, and various social media outlets.
+The Company reaches target audiences through its Intermap.com web-site and associated microsites in support of targeted campaigns, and various social media outlets.